SuiNSdapp/docs/contracts/controller.md

 - duration: renew duration in epoch

 Renews for a domain.
-This function opens for everyone even not the owner of the name can call this method but only domain's expiry will be updated ownership stays as-is.
+This function is open to everyone even not the owner of the name can call this method but only domain's expiry will be updated; ownership stays as-is.
+Note: after renewing, the NFT representing for the domain will not be updated (image with expiry date).
+To be able to update content of the NFT to match with the new expiry date, we will have to limit this fuction to only address holding the NFT.

 Error codes:

 - 305: insufficient balance.
-- 207: domain not exist.
+- 207: domain does not exist.
-- 205: domain expired - this method can be called anytime before expired time + grace period (90 epoches).
+- 205: domain expired - this method can be called anytime before expired time + grace period (`90` epoches).

 Emits the following event: